rebel-source/fmtlogwrapper/README.md

 	log1.Println("STEP 1-E")
 	log2.Println("STEP 2-E")

+	// Once we are done - Close
-	defer /*log.*/log1.Close() //If buffered was true, will also automatically CommitBuffer() any pending stuff.
+	defer /*log.*/log1.Close() //Note: If buffered was true, will also automatically CommitBuffer() any pending stuff.
 FYI defer /*log.*/log2.Close() //Note: Multiple calls to Close() even if they share the same file is ok.
 }
 ```